Ruth Shepley: Acting career

 During World War I Shepley was a captain in the American Women's Voluntary Services.
 In World War II she was featured in an eight-month tour of the Pacific Rim in Dear Ruth.
 The entertainment was under the auspices of the United Services Organization.

 Personal life

 Shepley married Gordon Sarre in 1920, a union which was dissolved in 1932.
 She was survived by her second husband, the New York surgeon Dr. Beverly C. Smith, whom she married in 1932.

-She lived at 28 East 73rd Street in Greenwich, Connecticut.
+She lived at 28 East 73rd Street in New York City and at Greenwich, Connecticut.